chris-t-jansen/bee-dee-lambda/README.md

     The `user_id` field should be the partition key with no sort key, and you'll need to configure a global secondary index (GSI) named `month-day-index` with `month_num` as the partition key and `day_num` as the sort key so that the bot can query birthdays based on the current date.

-* A GroupMe bot, which you can create on [this page of the GroupMe Developers website](https://dev.groupme.com/bots).
+* A **GroupMe bot**, which you can create on [this page of the GroupMe Developers website](https://dev.groupme.com/bots).
 You'll need the bot ID as one of the secrets in your `secrets.rs` file (see above), and you'll need to set the callback URL to the public function URL of the responder function (see above).

 ### Deploying